Larry Storch: Personal life

 Storch married actress Norma Catherine Greve on July 10, 1961.
 They remained married until her death at age 81 on August 28, 2003.
 Both briefly appeared in the made-for-television movie The Woman Hunter (1972).
-He had three children: a stepson, Lary May; a daughter, Candace Herman, the result of a brief encounter with his future wife, born in 1947 and given up for adoption (and later reunited); and a stepdaughter, June Cross, born in 1954 to Norma and Jimmy Cross ("Stump" of the song-and-dance team Stump and Stumpy).
+He had three children: a stepson, Lary May; a daughter, Candace Herman, the result of a brief encounter with his future wife, born in 1947 and placed for adoption (and later reunited); and a stepdaughter, June Cross, born in 1954 to Norma and Jimmy Cross ("Stump" of the song-and-dance team Stump and Stumpy).

 Storch's younger brother, Jay (1924–1987), was an actor/voiceover performer under the name Jay Lawrence.

 Death

-Larry Storch died at his home on the Upper West Side of Manhattan on July 8, 2022, at the age of 99.
-Associated Press reported that he died from natural causes.
-The Washington Post reported that he died from complications of Alzheimer’s disease.
+Larry Storch died at his home on the Upper West Side of Manhattan on July 8, 2022, at age 99.
+The Associated Press reported that he died from natural causes.
+The Washington Post reported that he died from complications of Alzheimer's disease.

 Honors and tributes

 Storch was nominated for a Primetime Emmy Award in 1967 for Outstanding Continued Performance by an Actor in a Leading Role in a Comedy Series for F Troop.
 Storch lost to childhood friend Don Adams that year.
 Storch said he later remarked to Adams, “You kept it on the block.”

-An episode of Animaniacs titled "The Sound of Warners" features a banner that says "Larry Storch Days; Nov 13 & 14".
+An episode of Animaniacs titled "The Sound of Warners" features a banner that says "Larry Storch Days / Nov 13 & 14".

 In Fort Lee, New Jersey, Mayor Mark Sokolich named Storch as honorary Mayor for a Day on June 1, 2014.
 Storch had previously been honored by the local film commission for performing at the Riviera nightclub, which had closed 60 years earlier.

 He received the 2013 Barrymore Award for Lifetime Achievement in Film and TV from the Fort Lee Film Commission.

 A Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to Storch in 2014.

 Storch was named an honorary citizen of Passaic, New Jersey, on September 13, 2016.
 He also received a Navy Distinguished Service Medal to recognise his World War II service.

 On January 14, 2019, The Lambs honored Storch with their Shepherd's Award.

 Wild West City, an amusement park in New Jersey, renamed one of its storefronts “Larry Storch’s Silver Dollar Saloon” in his honor.

 Storch was named an Honorary Friar in early 2019 at a ceremony with Dick Cavett at the New York Friars Club.

 On his 97th birthday, Storch was presented with a Proclamation from the State of New York.